Carrie8348/herstory-pp4-resubmit/README.md

 ## Testing
-Testing information can be found in separate TESTING—MD file.
-[Link](/testing.md)
+Testing information can be found in separate [Testing.md File](/testing.md)

 ## Deployment
 #### Heroku